Vamos al Camino

 The Itinerary

 • Crossing Over & Stepping Off - We will wake up early to greet the day, and our boat!
 The Xacobeo Transfer ferry will take our group across to the southern shore of Galicia, a mystical experience.
 Once we disembark, every step from then on moves us closer to Santiago.
-We end Day 1 at the home of my ‘prima’ Tanya, who runs a cozy private albergue in the beautiful seaside village of Oia.
+We end Day 1 at Andrea’s home in the beautiful seaside village of Oia.
 An ancient monastery overlooking a small fisherman’s cove casts a spell as the sun sets.
-We begin and end each day with group meditation, reflection, and encouragement.
-Each day we will walk an average of 12-14 miles.
-It is more manageable than you might think, provided that you have trained well, listen to your body, and go at your own pace.
-Andrea and I will be there to support your every step of the way, but you are always in control of your own journey- what you need, and what you are up for.
+We will enjoy a group dinner with local friends, family and a traditional Galician Queimada ritual.

-• The Camino Calls - Over the next 6 days, each one will bring new scenery, challenges both physical and spiritual, and the inspiration that only the Camino can provide to embrace them.
+Over the next 10 days, each one will bring new scenery, challenges both physical and spiritual, and the inspiration that only the Camino can provide to embrace them.
 This is where the Camino Magic, the personal transformation really happens.
 Each day will start with a gear & water check, group meditation and stretching, and an intention circle where we will reflect on and confide what is revealing itself to us as we go.
-I will check in with you daily for what you sense you are looking for that day in terms of coaching from me.
-Some days you will want some intentional focused 1 to 1 coaching as we walk.
+I will check in with you daily for what you sense you’re looking for that day in terms of coaching from me.
+Some days you will want some focused 1 to 1 coaching as we walk.
 Others you may feel more drawn to solitude or the company of fellow seekers.
-‘Cada quien tiene su propio Camino’ - Each of us has their own Camino.
 Let your intuition guide you.
 I will be there to support and encourage your discovery on your terms.

 Ultreia et Suseia!